Would be interested to make a DIY basic electric guitar out from a Hawaiian guitar?

 What is an Electric Guitar:

-A simple electric guitar is a type of guitar that uses electronic pickups to convert the vibration of its steel or nickel strings into electrical signals.
+A simple electric guitar is one that converts the vibration of its steel or nickel strings into electric currents using electronic sensors.

 Circuit Working: